-Country-Specific Environment Fund carefully evaluates the environmental impact of the portfolio companies for the whole investment lifecycle and prepares ESG reports on a quarterly basis accordingly.
+Country-Specific Environment Fund carefully evaluates the environmental impact of the portfolio companies for the whole investment lifecycle and engage third party professional consultant for the preparation of ESG reports on a quarterly basis accordingly.

 The Sustainable Agriculture Strategy is a public-private blended fund with the objective to uplift the agricultural potential through sustainable investments across the agricultural value chain.
-The Strategy is an internally managed fund for which DWS acts as investment advisor and the International Labour Organization together with the UN Environment Programme as compliance advisor.
+The Strategy is an internally managed fund for which DWS acts as investment advisor.
 By providing financing where it is most needed, the Strategy aims to contribute to inclusive growth and environmental sustainability increasing productivity, primary agricultural production, local processing, trade, employment, local value addition, knowledge transfer, and resilience, for the benefit of farmers, entrepreneurs and workers, men and women alike.

-The Strategy was founded within the framework of the Millennium Development Goals and its objectives remain highly relevant under the global development agenda as expressed in the Sustainable Development Goals (SDGs), which underscore the importance of sustainably investing public and private resources as a means to end poverty, achieve food security and promote decent work.
+The Strategy was founded within the framework of the Millennium Development Goals and its objectives remain highly relevant under the global development agenda as expressed in the Sustainable Development Goals (SDGs), which underscore the importance of sustainably investing public and private resources as a means to promoting inclusive growth, increasing decent employment and income to farmers and entrepreneurs in the agricultural sector in Africa.
 By supporting the business growth of agricultural enterprises, connecting farmers to inputs and markets, contributing to local value creation and ultimately reducing poverty, the Strategy's mission is directly linked towards achieving SDG 1 on no poverty, SDG 2 on zero hunger and SDG 8 on Decent Work and economic growth.
 By targeting agricultural companies in least developed countries, the Strategy responds to SDG 10 on reduced inequalities.
 Finally, the Strategy's sustainable investing approach addresses topics covered by other SDGs, including sustainable management of water, sustainable production patterns and sustainable use of terrestrial ecosystems.